python/cpython/Doc/library/configparser.rst

 would resolve the ``%(dir)s`` to the value of ``dir`` (``frob`` in this case).
 All reference expansions are done on demand.

-Default values can be specified by passing them into the :class:`ConfigParser` constructor as a dictionary.
+Default values can be specified by passing them into the :class:`~ConfigParser.ConfigParser` constructor as a dictionary.
 Additional defaults  may be passed into the :meth:`get` method which will override all others.

 Sections are normally stored in a built-in dictionary.
-An alternative dictionary type can be passed to the :class:`ConfigParser` constructor.
+An alternative dictionary type can be passed to the :class:`~ConfigParser.ConfigParser` constructor.
 For example, if a dictionary type is passed that sorts its keys, the sections will be sorted on write-back, as will be the keys within each section.